Compact and Optimal Deep Learning with Recurrent Parameter Generators: Experimental Results

 \textbf{Local RPGs at the Block-Level}.
-In the previous ResNet-RPG experiments, we use one global RPG (Fig.\ref{fig:msparam}-\textbf{Upper}).
-We also evaluate the performance when RPGs are shared locally at a block level, as shown in Fig.\ref{fig:msparam}-\textbf{Lower}.
-In Table \ref{tab:cifar-block}, compared to plain ResNet18 at the same number of parameters, our block superposition network gives 1.0\% gain.
+In the previous Res-RPG experiments, we use one global RPG for the entire network.
+We also evaluate the performance when RPGs are shared locally at a block level, as discussed in Section \ref{sec:multi}.
+In Table \ref{tab:cifar-block}, compared to plain ResNet18 at the same DoF, our block-level RPG network gives 1.0\% gain.
 In contrast, our ResNet-RPG (parameters are evenly distributed) gives a 1.4\% gain.
 Using one global RPG where parameters of each layer are evenly distributed is 0.4\% higher than multiple RPGs.

+\textbf{Comparison to Baselines.} Table \ref{tab:cifar-block} compares RPG and other model DoF reduction methods including random weight sharing, weight sharing with the deep compression \cite{han2015deep}, hashing trick \cite{chen2015compressing} and weight sharing with Lego filters \cite{yang2019legonet}.
+We also compare with HyperNetworks \cite{ha2016hypernetworks} in Appendix \ref{sec:hypernet}.
+At the same model DoF, RPG outperforms all other baselines, demonstrating the effectiveness of the proposed method.

+\textbf{RPG for Transformers.} We apply RPG for a vision transformer ViT \cite{dosovitskiy2020image} and report results in Fig.\ref{fig:combo2}{\bf a}.
+Specifically, the ViT-tiny model with 6 transformer layers, 4 attention heads and 64 embedding dimensions, is used as a baseline.
+A log-linear relationship is also identified in ViT-RPG.